Nana could strike Belize as hurricane while Omar pulls away from East Coast

 Hurricane warnings are up from Belize City southward to the Guatemala border.
 Nana is expected to become a hurricane by late Wednesday.
 The remainder of coastal Belize is under a tropical storm warning and a hurricane watch.

-A tropical storm warning is also in effect for parts of the Yucatan Peninsula, while watches cover the northern coast of Honduras, as well as Roatan Island.
+A tropical storm warning is also in effect for parts of the Yucatán Peninsula, while watches cover the northern coast of Honduras, as well as Roatan Island.

 Hurricane Laura by the numbers: Winds to 154 mph, a 15-foot surge and yet another Category 4+ on U.S. soil